iamnone6512/iamnone6512.github.io/week07jul21/12_Liquidations_on_Anchor.md

 #### Developer Notes

 Here we look into how we to decode a sample transaction.
-Since a liquidator can submit and retract bids
+Since a liquidator can submit and retract bids and since not all bids are accepted we look at only sids that has successfully liquidated the position.

+Link to the Sample Tansaction : https://finder.terra.money/columbus-4/tx/E53C5A191EF241B420B24CBEEFFF180FF2F54CD6163881D4739D1564245BE77B

 ```sql
 SELECT b.block_timestamp::DATE as block_date,